A Guide To Green Gemstones

 Content Pixie Aidgpt8hokg Unsplash

 This iconic green gemstone actually encompasses two mineral varieties: jadeite and nephrite.
-While nephrite jade is more readily available, jadeite jade produces the highly-coveted apple-green color variety known as “imperial jade”.
+While nephrite jade is more readily available, jadeite jade produces the highly sought-after apple-green color variety known as “imperial jade”.

 Both nephrite and jadeite are extremely tough gemstones.
 So tough that even a blow from a hammer won’t shatter them.
 Their durability, along with their musical properties, made them a popular material in ancient China for musical instruments, including chimes, gongs, and xylophones.

-Other cultures have also used jade for making tools, weapons, and ornaments, and it has often been buried with the dead since the color green is associated with the heart chakra.
+Other cultures have also used jade for making tools, weapons, and ornaments, and it has even been buried with the dead since the color green is associated with the heart chakra.

 Green Tourmaline: Verdelite and Chrome Tourmaline